MonliH/crabfish/readme.md

 Crabfish is a **chess engine** written from scratch, in rust.
 It can provide a **strong next move** for the current player, or an **evaluation of a board position**.

+I've been working on this engine for fun.
+It's playing strength, based on my tests, is around 2000 elo (in the chess.com pool).
+Based on what I've seen, it's tactical play is quite good but it's positional play sucks.

 ## Install
 ```bash
 cargo install crabfish